By Charles Morgan and Hubert Walker for CoinWeek …..

 The “Preamble” coins are the first in the Platinum Eagle series to feature annual changes to the obverse.
 Previously, the series would feature John Mercanti’s Liberty on the obverse and intricately detailed allegorical representations of Liberty in various scenes on the reverse.

 This new series has a decidedly feminine appearance, although this may not have been the program’s stated intent.
-Two of the three coins feature Liberty holding a child, and the oversized calligraphic type (derived from Thomas Jefferson’s handwritten document) produce a visual effect that is decidedly new for the U.S. Mint’s numismatic programs.
+Two of the three coins feature Liberty holding a child, and the oversized calligraphic type (derived from Thomas Jefferson’s handwritten document) produces a visual effect that is decidedly new for the U.S. Mint’s numismatic programs.

-In terms of swag, the United States Mint offered attendees a “gift bag” filled with pamphlets, cards and printouts covering the day’s proceedings.
+In terms of swag, the United States Mint offered attendees a “gift bag” filled with pamphlets, cards, and printouts covering the day’s proceedings.
 In a mylar flip 2″ x 2″ holder, the mint also provided attendees a 2017-P Lincoln cent and a one-cent planchet.
 We were literally given a “penny” for our thoughts.

 The Mint also revealed the existence of three “nonsense” designs struck as trials and prototypes for both the Mint’s 2017 Palladium bullion coin and the 2018 Breast Cancer commemorative gold coin.
-Images of the three items were provided as part of the Mint’s lengthy power point presentation.
+Images of the three items were provided as part of the Mint’s lengthy powerpoint presentation.

 The obverse of the Palladium prototype features Winged Liberty similar to the one seen on the production coin.
 Wrapping around the top of the rim in large font and spaced lettering is the word “RESEARCH”.
 In the place of IN GOD WE TRUST was the inscription “01251A PD Test” Under the bust truncation was the nonsense date “2701”.